meli-mira/AtmTaskScheduling/README.md

 * Tasks:
     * GET /tasks : Retrives all the tasks available.
     * GET /tasks/{node_id} : Retrives all the tasks of node with node_id.
-    * GET /task/{id} : Retrives the details of the task with id.
+    * GET /task/{id} : Retrives a task entity by id.
-    * GET /resources-task/{task_id} : Retrives all the resources of the task with task_id.
+    * GET /resources-task/{task_id} : Retrives the resource entities of the task by task_id.
     * POST /task : Creates a new task entity.
     * POST /resources-task  : Adds a resource to a task.
-    * PUT /task  : Updates a task.
+    * PUT /task  : Updates a task entity.
-    * DELETE /task/{id} : Deletes the task with id.
+    * DELETE /task/{id} : Deletes a task entity by id.

 * Example of json for POST /task
 ```